dljones555/bank-simulator/README.md

 Bank Simulator.
 Multithreaded .NET bank simulator written in C# with an object model containing customers, tellers, transactions, and a synchronized bank balance (vault).
-It was written while I took advanced C# coursework at UCSD extension.
+It was written while I took C# II and III classes (circia 2007) at UCSD extension.

 This was implemented using System.Threading.
 For the past year, in two different work projects, I have used the Task Parallel Library (TPL) and asynchronous programming framework features